 The core feature of the Boutchichi Tariqa is love (‘mahabba’).
-Sidi Hamza used to say “I hold on to love more than to any other thing.
+The late Sidi Hamza, predecessor to our current teacher, used to say “I hold on to love more than to any other thing.
 Let us pray that God will not take it away from us.
 Love between disciples and between the fuqara and the master is infinite.
 It grows unceasingly.”
-Sidi Jamal-ad-Din encourages the disciples to establish love (Mahabba) and mercy (Rahma) amongst each other.
+Sidi Jamal-ad-Din, master of the Boutchichi tariqa, encourages the disciples to establish love (Mahabba) and mercy (Rahma) amongst each other.
 With love, advice and instructions are gently given and readily accepted, and spiritual education (Tarbiyya) is passed on.
 Without love, the disciples may lapse into being judgemental, or take offence on receiving advice.

 The importance of love in spiritual education is further explained by Sidi Hamza: